Employment Law

 In light of our newsletter discussing National Minimum Wage (NMW) breaches, we’re highlighting the major factors that employees should consider to avoid falling foul of the law.
 Indeed, ensuring that your employees receive at least the minimum wage is not just a legal obligation, but also a moral one.
 Failing to do so can result in serious consequences, and not just financial ones: many businesses across the country have already faced becoming part of the government’s ‘name and shame’ list,…

-The Employee Relations (Flexible Working) Act 2023: Top Tips for Employers
+The Employee Relations (Flexible Working) Act 2023

 By James Dawson / September 12, 2023